 Writing for Content Mills

-A content mill or writers mill is a slang term used by freelance writers and given to a company, website, or organization designed to provide cheap website content, usually at a significant profit to themselves, and usually by paying very low rates to writers.
+A content mill or writers' mill is a slang term used by freelance writers and given to a company, website, or operation that provides cheap website content by paying very low rates to writers.

 Writing for Content Mills

 Freelance writers often start out writing for content mills when they are just beginning their careers because these opportunities are among the easiest jobs to get in online writing.
 The mills (i.e., the companies) are often in short supply of writers because they pay below the going rate.
 It can also hurt a writer's reputation with legitimate media companies to have their name associated with a content mill.

 Experienced writers (especially those with a large portfolio) command substantially higher rates.
 There is usually a lot of turnover at content mills, in part because of the low rates; but also because these writers need to work at a breakneck pace to churn out enough work to make the job worthwhile.

 Content mills are also known to be inconsistent about what they want from writers and provide little true interaction with editors.
 Writers can spend time researching a piece that is never accepted, with no compensation for that time.

 Content generation work (sometimes known as "clickbait") is often very shallow writing that is used to get the attention of Google (and other search engines, as well as social media platforms).
 More often than not, it does not explore topics in depth.